packbackbooks/engineering-docs/careers/technical-engineer.md

 ## Staff Engineer

 **Technical Direction:** Technology cannot speak for itself and requires effective advocates on its behalf.
 Staff engineers successfully advance technology by being pragmatic, deliberate, and focused more on the long-term trend of progress than viewing each individual decision as a make-or-break crisis.
-Staff engineers essentially act like part-time product manager for technology.
+Staff engineers essentially act like part-time product managers for technology.
 They are able to get everyone focused on a goal and lay out the steps to get there.

 Concrete examples could include: